 >> Read More: Best Personal Lines of Credit

 - Get your money fast

 - Many users report that customer service was helpful

 - Very high interest rates that can make for an expensive loan and a difficult repayment

 - Some borrowers say it is hard to access their accounts

 - Some users claim customer service was poor after they received their loans

 MoneyKey may be an innovative financial company because of the way they provide online payday loans and other short-term loans to borrowers with poor credit.

 If you need a payday loan, MoneyKey might be worth considering.
-Payday loans, however, are a financial product and industry you should try to avoid, especially if you are eligible for a bad credit personal loan, which will likely have lower rates.
+Payday loans, however, are a financial product and industry you should try to avoid, especially if you are eligible for a bad credit personal loan with rates under our recommended max of 36%.